cda-tum/mqt-qcec/README.md

 - **Simulation** - Conduct simulation runs to prove non-equivalence or give a strong indication of equivalence [[1, Section IV.B]](https://arxiv.org/pdf/2004.08420.pdf#page=7),
 - **Verification of compilation results** - A dedicated scheme for verifying results of the IBM Qiskit Compilation Flow explicitly exploiting certain knowledge about the compilation process. [[2]](https://arxiv.org/abs/2009.02376)

 The tool builds upon [our decision diagram (DD) package](https://github.com/iic-jku/dd_package.git) as well as [our quantum functionality representation (QFR)](https://github.com/iic-jku/qfr.git).
 For more information, please visit [iic.jku.at/eda/research/quantum_verification](http://iic.jku.at/eda/research/quantum_verification).
+If you want to visually explore decision diagrams for quantum computing, check out our installation-free web-tool [QDDVis](https://iic.jku.at/eda/research/quantum_dd/tool/).

 If you have any questions, feel free to contact us via [iic-quantum@jku.at](mailto:iic-quantum@jku.at) or by creating an issue on GitHub.